Tamil Nadu UNESCO Sites: 2025 Guide to Must-See Heritage Destinations

 The Ramanasramam

-- The Ashram has a huge courtyard bounded by shady trees.
-To the left, stands two towers built in the traditional Dravidian style of architecture.
-One of these towers leads to the Matrubhuteswara Shrine and the other tower over the New Hall.
+• The ashram features a spacious courtyard shaded by large trees.
+On the left side, two towers built in traditional Dravidian architectural style stand prominently.
+One tower leads to the Matrubhuteswara Shrine, while the other rises above the New Hall.

-- The New Hall was used by Sri Maharshi for a few months leading to his Mahanirvana.
-The hall has a life-sized statue of Sri Maharshi and a large couch that was used by him.
-This hall was built to accommodate the increasing number of devotees.
-The hall is open everyday from 5:00 AM to 12:30 PM and from 2:00 PM to 9:00 PM.
+• The New Hall served Sri Ramana Maharshi during the final months of his life.
+It houses a life-sized statue of the Maharshi along with the couch he used.
+Authorities built this hall to accommodate the growing number of devotees.
+The New Hall remains open daily from 5:00 AM to 12:30 PM and from 2:00 PM to 9:00 PM.

-- Through the northern wall of the temple, one reaches the Samadhi Hall.
-This hall consists of a raised platform or Mandapam with a tower above it.
-The Mandapam has a Shiva Linga installed in it and is surrounded by a large marble-floored meditation hall.
-This hall is open everyday from 5:00 AM to 12:30 PM and from 2:00 PM to 9:00 PM.
+• Through the northern wall of the temple, visitors reach the Samadhi Hall.
+This hall consists of a raised mandapam crowned by a tower, with a Shiva Linga installed at its center.
+A spacious marble-floored meditation hall surrounds the mandapam.
+The Samadhi Hall is open every day from 5:00 AM to 12:30 PM and from 2:00 PM to 9:00 PM.

-- A door on the north side of the Samadhi Hall leads to the Old Hall.
-Sri Maharshi spent almost all his time here until about a year before his passing.
-The hall is open from 4:00 AM to 12:30 PM and from 2:00 PM to 9:00 PM.
+• A doorway on the north side of the Samadhi Hall leads to the Old Hall.
+Sri Ramana Maharshi spent most of his daily life here until about a year before his passing.
+The Old Hall remains open from 4:00 AM to 12:30 PM and from 2:00 PM to 9:00 PM.

-- To the east of the New Hall is the small Nirvana Room.
-This is the room where Maharshi spent his last days.
+• To the east of the New Hall, visitors can find the small Nirvana Room, where Sri Ramana Maharshi spent his final days.

 How to reach Ramanasramam